Interested in Monitoring? Call 877-596-2224

 We may release medical information to a coroner, medical examiner or funeral directors under certain circumstances if it is necessary for them to carry out their duties.

-In most cases, we will ask for your written authorization before using your information or sharing it with others in order to conduct research.
+We may disclose a limited data set for research purposes that contains geographic information and/or dates of service.
+Such limited data sets do not contain any information that directly identifies you.
+For example, your name, address, and other direct identifiers are removed.
 Under some circumstances, we may use and disclose your health information without your authorization if we obtain approval through a special approval process to ensure that any disclosures for research pose a minimal risk to your privacy.
 Under no circumstances would we allow researchers to use your name or identity publicly.

 Specialized Government Functions